sagemath/trac_to_gh/Issue 2209.md

 # Issue 2209: gap on itanium - incorporate steve linton's new fixes so gap builds fine with optimizations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2209

 Original creator: was